edprince/dissertation/chapters/management.md

 people would adopt devices.
 Alongside this, it has been shown that mobile phone adoption has a huge effect on economies.
 According to Dahir, in 2015 mobile services generated 6.7% of Africa's GDP, around
 $150 billion in economic value.
-With the findings mentioned in section \ref{lit-intro}, faster, more optimised applications are more likely to retain users than applications that are slow (AppDynamics and University of London 2014).
+With the findings mentioned in the Literature Review - faster, more optimised applications are more likely to retain users than applications that are slow (AppDynamics and University of London 2014).